The Grand Explorer

 Punakaiki

 Limestone and eons of time are responsible for most of Paparoa National Park’s impressive landscape.
 For thousands of years, water ran over the relatively soft rock forming a topography known as karst.
-Characterized by deep river canyons, sculpted mountain ridges and an extensive network of caves and sinkholes, Paparoa’s landscape is covered in a lush layer of thick green rainforest.
+Characterized by deep river canyons, sculpted mountain ridges, and an extensive network of caves and sinkholes, Paparoa’s landscape is covered in a lush layer of thick green rainforest.

 Tonight we stay at Punakaiki Beachside Resort*